Skip to content

 “I’ll give you ten for the bunch,” he countered.
 “You got enough for all of ‘em?”

-The black-hatted bodyguard’s long frontier knife flashed from his sheath the moment the healer’s hand disappeared into the saddlebag.
+The bodyguard’s long frontier knife flashed from his sheath the moment the healer’s hand disappeared into the saddlebag.
 Oblivious to this development, the elf withdrew a canteen, a small bowl, and a burlap bundle.
 He set them both on the ground and then sat cross legged in front of them.

-His body guard hesitated, long blade drawn, wavering in indecision while the overseer suppressed a smile.
+The bodyguard hesitated, long blade drawn, wavering in indecision while the overseer suppressed a smile.
 He hated this part of his job—traveling from town to town, playing a role, collecting tribute, placing children in bondage.
 It was a dreary way to repay his loans and put off his turn on the wheel.

 But this . . . was an amusing distraction.
 Until today, he had never met an autumn eladrin.
 And this one, his first, was at once fearless, oblivious, charming, and entertaining.

-The tiny ginger counted out twelve holly leaves and placed them into his bowl.
+The tiny ginger counted out fifteen holly leaves and placed them into his bowl.
 He recited a short incantation to create a tiny flame, which he carefully placed amongst the leaves.
 In a few moments, they smoked, turning instantly into ash.

 “Oh, honey, I’m sorry you’re feeling poorly.
 I’m going as fast as I can,” Autumn said as he began thinning the paste by pouring water from the canteen into the bowl and whisking it in with a pair of polished sticks.
 A few heartbeats later, he was done.
 The sticks went back into a pocket in his jacket and out came a small wooden spoon.